apache/kylin/website/_dev/howto_release.md

 Apache Kylin is an open source Distributed Analytics Engine designed to provide SQL interface and multi-dimensional analysis (OLAP) on Hadoop, supporting extremely large datasets.

-Apache Kylin lets you query big Hive tables at sub-second latency in 3 simple steps:
+Apache Kylin lets you query massive data set at sub-second latency in 3 steps:
-1. Identify a set of Hive tables in star schema.
+1. Identify a Star Schema data on Hadoop.
-2. Build Cube from the Hive tables in an offline batch process (MR or Spark).
+2. Build Cube on Hadoop.
-3. Query the tables with ANSI-SQL and get results in sub-seconds to seconds, via ODBC, JDBC or RESTful API.
+3. Query data with ANSI-SQL and get results in sub-second, via ODBC, JDBC or RESTful API.

-Thanks everyone who have contributed to the 1.5.2.1 release.
+Thanks everyone who have contributed to the x.y.z release.

 We welcome your help and feedback.
 For more information on how to report problems, and to get involved, visit the project website at